 Today the Mile High City is the home of the 2016 champions of professional football as well as perennial powerhouses in professional ice hockey, baseball and basketball.
 The city plays an important role in the gargantuan agricultural industry of the plains and world-class skiing just a short distance from downtown makes the city a 4-season destination for tourists from all over the world.

-After a period of stagnation between 1960 and 1980 the city saw its population increase by some 40% between 1980 and the present day.
+After a period of stagnation between 1960 and 1980, the city's population increased by more than 46% between 1980 and 2023.
 With this influx of new residents has come an attendant surge in new housing stock.
 Many of these homes have garage door openers that were already replaced once around the turn of the century and are due to be replaced again.
 While many others built in the past 10-20 years are facing the prospect of replacing their overhead door systems for the first time.
-Even if the need for replacement isn’t immanent these homes still need to have their aging garage doors serviced on a regular basis.
+Even if the need for replacement isn't immanent these homes still need to have their aging garage doors serviced on a regular basis.

 The springs are the undisputed workhorses of the garage door system.
 While the motor (commonly called the “opener”) gets most of the attention its role is relatively minor compared to the springs when it comes to opening and closing your overhead door.
 The energy to actually lift the several hundred pounds of your door is stored in the torsion or extension springs.
 If they break they'll need to be replaced immediately by a qualified garage door technician.
 You should never attempt to service or replace garage door springs yourself.
 They may look harmless but they store enough latent energy to kill a person.
 And people have died working on garage door springs.
 Signs your springs may be ready to give out include: